KylerLoucks/cloudformation-templates/security/cloudtrail-organization/README.md

 # Usage

-1. Deploy an `Organizational` CloudTrail into the Management (Payer) account of the AWS Organization.
+1. Deploy the [S3 Audit Logs Template](/security-tools/cloudtrail-organization/organization-trail-audit-logs.yml) template into the designated `Audit` AWS Account
-- You can do so by deploying the [organization-trail.yml](/security-tools/cloudtrail-organization/organization-trail.yml) template.

-2. Deploy the [Audit S3 Bucket CloudFormation template](/security-tools/cloudtrail-organization/organization-trail-audit-logs.yml) into the designated AWS organization `Audit` account.
+2. Deploy the [Organization CloudTrail template](/security-tools/cloudtrail-organization/organization-trail.yml) into the designated AWS Organization `Management` (Payer) Account

 > [!Note]
 > All of the child accounts in the organization no longer need CloudTrail enabled.